andre-urbani/project-1/README.md

 An event listener was also used for the player bullets (spacebar) which triggers a set interval for the bullet to move up the grid by 20 spaces every 100ms, giving the illusion of a fluidly moving bullet.

 Set intervals were also used for the alien movement and the bombs periodically dropped by the aliens.
-Alien movement proved to be especially tricky, and in hindsight I realised I could have gone with a more efficient method through the use of if statements to make the aliens move in formation in the opposite direction upon reaching the end of the grid on either side.

 ```
   function moveRight() {